 - Dust.
 Cotton dust exposure is associated with bladder cancer and respiratory disorders among textile workers, and new studies continue to underscore the risk of chronic lung diseases it can cause.
 OSHA's Occupational Exposure to Cotton Dust final rule was updated in 2000.
 Additionally, dust from silk, wool, flax, hemp, sisal, and jut may also potentially be hazardous.

 - Burns.
 Some facilities use high-temperature dye machines that have resulted in numerous worker injuries.
 Numerous instances of serious defects in safety devices have been discovered with some of these machines.

 - Falls.
 Approximately one-third of all major injuries reported at work in all industries are falling, and the textile manufacturing sector is no exception.

 - Cuts and lacerations.
 These have been noted more frequently among textile industry workers who use scissors, sewing machines or other equipment with sharp blades.
 Proper training, personal protections and machine guarding is imperative.
 This is increasingly a concern as the textile industry in the U.S. has shifted to include greater automation.

 - Psychosocial effects.
 Work-related stress is not uncommon for textile industry workers.
 Stress can lead to a host of health problems for workers, ultimately impairing their ability to function.

 If you have suffered a work-related textile injury in Massachusetts, our experienced workers' compensation attorneys can help you determine your legal rights.

-Contact the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation
+Contact Jeffrey Glassman Injury Lawyers today for a free and confidential consultation